mchannon/hashsite/README.md

 It is built around a 5.1-bit alphadecimal multifractal notation that is compact, human-usable, offline-friendly, and simple enough that many of its spatial operations can be reasoned about with pencil and paper.

 A short Hashsite can identify an area.
 A longer one can identify a doorway.
-Add vertical information and it can identify the correct floor.
+Add the optional **Z-axis** extension and it can identify the correct floor.
 Add a **hashpath** and it can describe not just a point, but the actual sequence of arrival decisions that gets a person, package, or ambulance to the right place.

 **Start here:**